Storm Off a Sea Coast

 Storm Off a Sea Coast, also known as The Breakwater, is a 1670 oil on canvas painting by the Dutch Golden Age painter Jacob van Ruisdael.
 It is in the collection of the Louvre in Paris.

-The painting is called A Storm at Sea Off the Dykes of Holland in the 1911 catalogue raisonné by Hofstede de Groot; it is catalogue number 961.
-He wrote "On the right is a dyke lined with piles, beyond which is a fisherman's cottage with a few trees.
+The painting is called A Storm at Sea Off the Dykes of Holland in the 1911 catalogue raisonné compiled by Cornelis Hofstede de Groot, in which it is catalogue number 961.
+De Groot described the scene: "On the right is a dyke lined with piles, beyond which is a fisherman's cottage with a few trees.
 On the left corner of the dyke, great waves are breaking.
 Farther back rise the masts of several large vessels, as well as the stern with a Dutch flag."
-The painting is called Storm Off a Sea Coast in Slive's 2001 catalogue raisonné of Ruisdael, catalogue number 653.
+The painting is called Storm Off a Sea Coast in Slive's 2001 catalogue raisonné of Ruisdael, in which it is given catalogue number 653.

-In the 19th century Vincent van Gogh called this painting by Ruisdael, along with The Bush and Ray of Light, "magnificent".
+In the 19th century, Vincent van Gogh called this painting by Ruisdael, along with The Bush and Ray of Light, "magnificent".
 The Louvre has in French: "L'Estacade ou Gros temps sur une digue de Hollande, dit aussi Une tempête".
 Its inventory number is INV.
 1818.
 Its dimensions are 110 cm x 160 cm.